miking-lang/syncon/syncon-parser/README.md

-cd syncon-parser # Ensure you are in the correct directory stack setup      # Might not be needed, but eh stack build stack exec syncon-parser -- examples/split1.syncon examples/split2.syncon examples/split.test --html=out.html
+cd syncon-parser # Ensure you are in the correct directory stack setup      # Might not be needed, but eh stack build stack exec syncon-parser -- compile examples/split1.syncon examples/split2.syncon --output=examples/split.synconc stack exec syncon-parser -- parse examples/split.synconc examples/split.test --html=out.html
 ```

-Here `examples/split1.syncon` and `examples/split2.syncon` are the definition files of the language to parse, `examples/split.test` is the source code file to parse, and `out.html` is the output file.
+Here `examples/split1.syncon` and `examples/split2.syncon` are the definition files of the language to parse, `examples/split.synconc` is a compiled file describing the language, `examples/split.test` is the source code file to parse, and `out.html` is the debug output file.
 If there are errors, those will be printed, otherwise `out.html` will contain an interactive visualization of the parsed syntax tree.
-For more options, run `stack exec syncon-parser -- --help`.
+For more options, run `stack exec syncon-parser -- --help`, `stack exec syncon-parser -- compile -- help`, or `stack exec syncon-parser -- parse -- help`.

+## Installing the Parser

+You can install the parser by running `stack install` after building it.
+This will put it in a location where `stack` likes to put executables, which you would then want ta add to your `$PATH`.
+For me it's `~/.local/bin`, but the command gives the location as output as well.
+You can then replace `stack exec syncon-parser --` with just `syncon-parser` in the commands above.

 ## Basics of Defining the Syntactical Aspects of a Language